cyberbitchxx/game-proj/README.md

 # PlaneBuster
-Been playing around and wrote a simple game.
-Don't be judgeful, it's my first one)
+Been playing around and wrote a simple game for catching planes!

 ## Screenshots